anita-camlic/Handgun_Detection_Project/README.md

 Another area of interest would be multi class classification.
 So, for example, feeding a model images of all types of handheld objects and having it differentiate between the different objects.
 I think that would be a valuable area of study because it takes this problem a step further.

 ***

+## For More Information
+Please review my full analysis in my Jupyter Notebook or my presentation.

+For any additional questions, please contact me at anitacamlic@gmail.com or www.linkedin.com/in/anitacamlic

+#### Repository Structure
+├── README.md                                         <- The top-level README for reviewers of this project ├── Final_Notebook.ipynb                              <- Narrative documentation of analysis in Jupyter notebook ├── PRESENTATION_HERE                                 <- PDF version of project presentation
+├── LICENSE                                           <- License used for this project ├── Visuals                                           <- Visuals used in project ├── Images                                            <- Images used in project └── Working_Notebooks                                 <- Scratch notebooks